 The fine line between ‘distracted’ and having ADHD

-Do you ever walk into a room only to stand there, staring blankly at the wall without any idea of why you walked into the room in the first place?
+Do you ever walk into a room only to stand there, having no idea why you walked into the room in the first place?
 Perhaps you’re easily distracted or have trouble concentrating.

-ADHD is only diagnosed when it problematically interferes with your day-to-day life on a regular basis.
+ADHD is only diagnosed when it negatively interferes with day-to-day life on a regular basis.

 If it’s not ADHD, it could be...